The best location for installation

-• Please make sure you follow these instructions fully.
+- Please make sure you follow these instructions fully.
 If you have any problems with carrying out this maintenance, please contact us.

-• 1.
+The dryer must be installed in an area so that when it is in use there is adequate ventilation.
+You must avoid the back flow of gases into the room where the dryer is from appliances burning other fuels, including open fires.
+Always check the instructions in the user manual for details of this for your specific dryer, but the steps below will give you some general guidance. - 1.
 If you are going to install the tumble dryer under a worktop, or in a ‘built-in’ location, make sure you leave sufficient space between the top and sides of the appliance and any surface above or beside it to allow proper air circulation all around the dryer.
 Please make sure that you follow any user manual instructions, guidelines or recommendations for positioning your dryer.
 The tumble dryer must never be installed behind a lockable or sliding door (or a door with a hinge on the opposite side to that of the washer dryer door hinge).

-• 2.
-Vented Tumble Dryer
+- 2. Vented Tumble Dryer

 With a vented dryer, the warm, damp air is pumped out of the appliance altogether.
 This kind of dryer will have a vent tube which you can either hang through an open window or fix more permanently (through the wall or a window fitting) in order to pump the warm air outside.
 The connection for the vent tube will normally be on the back of the dryer, but check the user manual for details of your specific appliance.